-- 1 Use a new 120/130-volt halogen bulb, not to exceed 50 watts.
-Replace the bulb with the same type of bulb that was removed.
-Your model will have one of the two types shown on the right.
-To determine the correct replacement bulb, check the bulb terminals.
-Bulbs with 2 straight pin terminals are G6.35 bulbs.
-Bulbs with 2 looped terminals are G9 bulbs.
-(Do not interchange.)
-Be sure the replacement bulb is rated 120 volts or 130 volts (NOT 12 volts). - 2 Using gloves or a dry cloth, remove the bulb from its packaging.
-Do not touch the bulb with bare fingers.
-Oil from skin will damage the bulb and shorten its life. - 3 Push the bulb straight into the receptacle all the way.
+- 1 Use a new 130-volt Halogen bulb, not to exceed 50 watts. - 2 Using gloves or a dry cloth, remove the bulb from its packaging.
+Do not touch the bulb with bare fingers. - 3 Push the bulb straight into the receptacle all the way.
 Then replace the screen.
 NOTE: The screen must be replaced or the life of the bulb will be reduced. - 4 Place the tabs of the glass cover into the grooves of the socket.
-Turn the glass cover clockwise 1/4 turn. - For improved lighting inside the oven, clean the glass cover frequently using a wet cloth.
-This should be done when the oven is completely cool. - 5 Reconnect electrical power to the oven.
+Turn the glass cover clockwise 1/4 turn.

+For improved lighting inside the oven, clean the glass cover frequently using a wet cloth.
+This should be done when the oven is completely cool.

+5 Reconnect electrical power to the oven.